 Cookie Usage and Tracking Policies

-Without cookies, customers would need to start fresh with each click, repeatedly entering their information and preferences.
-Modern cookie policies explain these data collection methods while giving customers control over their privacy settings.
+Cookies store information about how visitors interact with online stores.
+Modern cookie policies explain these methods while giving customers control over their settings.

 Customers' Rights Over Their Data

-Every customer can view, change, or remove their personal information stored in an online shop.
-This includes basic details like email addresses, shipping information, shopping histories, and saved preferences.
+Every customer can view, change, or remove their personal information stored in an online shop, such as shipping details, shopping histories, and preferences.
+Privacy laws specify strict timeframes—usually 30 days or less—for fulfilling these requests.

 Updates to the Privacy Policy

-FAQ - Customer Data and Privacy Policies for E-commerce Stores
+FAQ - Customer Data and Privacy Policies for E-Commerce Stores

 1. Why is customer data important for online stores?